rick-heig/nvme_csd/host/README.md

 - `benchmarks` : Contain commands and instructions to benchmark the CSD.
 - `demos` : Contains code and instructions for CSD demos.
-- `snia_cp_ap` : An implementation of the SNIA Computational Storage API for the CSD.
+- `snia_cs_api` : An implementation of the SNIA Computational Storage API for the CSD.
 - `socket_relay` : Relay program to route TCP sockets over NVMe.

 ## Host requirements